Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/character.md

 |Skill|A skill book. `Id` is the element alias or id.|
 |Spell|A spell book. `Id` is the element alias or id. `Num` defines the charge.|
 |Usuihon|A special item. `Id` is the religion id.|

+If you are not using a code editor, you can use [JSONLint](https://jsonlint.com/) to validate your JSON.

 ## Talk & Popups